houcemlaw/k8s-vcluster/README.md

 vagrant global-status
 ```

-## Work with the cluster
+## Manage the cluster

 ```sh
 vagrant ssh controlplane
 ```

-Once into the cluster use `kubectl` command to manage kubernetes.
+Once logged into the `controlplane` use `kubectl` command to manage your kubernetes cluster.

 ## Delete cluster